Generally the people that create documents are greatly outnumbered by the people that read the documents.

 TextEdit - For Apple Mac users that want to view Word documents, this free tool from Apple might do the trick.
 There are other options for Mac users including low cost products for viewing Word or Excel documents from Panergy.
 Of couse, there is always the free OpenOffice of LibreOffice products that are a full replacement for Microsoft Office.

-To learn more about how 3rd party viewers work with the document management software browser contact firstname.lastname@example.org.
+To learn more about how third party viewers work the web client, contact firstname.lastname@example.org.